Ant leapfrogs banks to top China fund sale rankings

 Ant and Alibaba are being targeted by Beijing’s anti-monopoly campaign.
 Regulators have urged Ant to reduce the size of Yu’ebao, China’s biggest money market fund managed by Ant-controlled mutual fund house Tianhong.

-Ant's fund sales arm sold non-money-market mutual funds worth a net 890.1 billion yuan ($138.23 billion) to investors in the first quarter of 2021, according to data released late Thursday by the Asset Management Association of China (AMAC).
+Outstanding non-money-market mutual funds sold by Ant’s fund sales arm were worth 890.1 billion yuan ($138.23 billion) at the end of the first quarter of 2021, according to data released late Thursday by the Asset Management Association of China (AMAC).

 It was the first such ranking released by AMAC, highlighting the rapidly growing clout of independent fund advisers that sell funds via mobile apps and the internet, by-passing bank outlets.